mindrash/metadevil/README.md

 Discovering interesting utility, patterns, and representations of metadata.

 ## hexadomain
-This project is a combination of the mining of metadata from domains with automated visualization.
-Each piece is contrived from a screenshot of a domain name and influenced by the metadata from the HTTP response at that location.
-It is wonderful to see the beauty or weirdness of one next to the stoicism of the next knowing that underneath is a domain name that provided the canvas and influenced the direction of the attributes.
+This project is a combination of the mining of metadata from domain names with automated visualization.
+Each piece is contrived from a screenshot of a randomly chosen domain name (reveal in attributes) and influenced by the metadata from the HTTP response at that location.
+It is wonderful to see the beauty or weirdness of one next to the stoicism of another knowing that underneath is a domain name that provided the canvas and influenced the direction of the attributes.
+The name of each piece is the domain base64 encoded - you can decode if you are so inclined or directly reveal on the attributes.

 - Will some pieces influenced by certain domains seem more worthwhile?
 - Will categories of domains be more appreciated while and others are shunned?